-In that story, when the Maccabees entered the destroyed Temple after they won the battles, they immediately relit the ner tomid (Neer TA-meed) which means "eternal light" and is a flame that had burned constantly in the Temple before it was destroyed.
-(If you've been inside a synagogue, you've probably seen a ner tamid there; although, most of them nowadays are an electric light and not a flame.)
+In that story, when the Maccabees entered the destroyed Temple after they won the battles, they immediately relit the ner tamid (Neer TA-meed) which means "eternal light" and is a flame that had burned constantly in the Temple before it was destroyed.
+(If you've been inside a synagogue, you've probably seen a ner tamid there; although, most of them nowadays are electric lights and not flames.)
 In the Temple, the Maccabees found a single jar of oil, which was only enough to keep the flame going for one day.

-A messenger was sent to get more oil and it took the messenger eight days to return, but miraculously, the one single jar of oil continued to burn!
+A messenger was sent to get more oil and it took the messenger 8 days to return, but miraculously, the one single jar of oil continued to burn!
 The rabbis in the Talmud argued that Hanukkah lasts 8 days because of the miracle of this single jar of oil, which is why we celebrate it as we do.